Authentic Korean Rice Cake Soup (Tteokguk)

 - Shred the beef, collecting it in a mixing bowl.
 Add Korean soup soy sauce, minced garlic, black pepper, sesame oil, and toasted sesame seeds.
 Toss well and set aside.

 - Soak the rice cakes in water for 15 minutes while you are making the stock.
 To cook the rice cakes, bring a pot of water to boil.
-Add the rice cakes and cook until they are soft, about 5 minutes.
+Add the rice cakes and cook until they are soft over medium heat, about 5 minutes.
 Strain the rice cakes with a mash strainer and place them in a serving bowl.

-- Pour the hot beef broth over the rice cakes in a serving bowl and top with egg topping and chopped green onion.
+- Pour the hot beef broth over the rice cakes in a serving bowl and top with shredded beef, egg topping, and chopped green onion.

-- Crumbled roasted seaweed is another popular topping for tteokguk.
+- Crumbled roasted seaweed is another great topping to add.
 Drizzle a few drops of sesame oil, and sprinkle black pepper.
 Serve immediately, with kimchi on the side.

 My favorite food is rice cake, I made authentic korean rice cake soup according to your recipe, it took only a short time to make and it tasted great, my daughter loved it, thanks for sharing!